michaelalang/opa-use-cases/README.md

             package DenyRoutePerDomainPolicy
             privileged(userInfo, allowedUsers, _) {
               # Allow if the user is in allowedUsers.
-              # Use object.get so omitted parameters can't cause policy bypass by
-              # evaluating to undefined.
               username := object.get(userInfo, "username", "")
               allowedUsers[_] == username
             }
             privileged(userInfo, _, allowedGroups) {
               # Allow if the user's groups intersect allowedGroups.
-              # Use object.get so omitted parameters can't cause policy bypass by
-              # evaluating to undefined.
               userGroups := object.get(userInfo, "groups", [])
               groups := {g | g := userGroups[_]}
               allowed := {g | g := allowedGroups[_]}